Betoken/Whitepaper/BetokenWhitepaper.md

 $$
 shares = constant \times X
 $$
-After the deposit & withdraw period, managers can start making investment decisions for the fund by staking some Kairos — the name we use for control tokens.
+After the Intermission phase, managers can start making investment decisions for the fund by staking some Kairos — the name we use for control tokens.
 Decisions are immediately turned into actual investments using the equation

 $$
 investmentAmount = totalFunds \times \frac{decisionStake}{totalKairoSupply}
 $$
-During the decision-making phase, managers can also sell any asset they invested in whenever they want at the current market price.
+During the Manage phase, managers can also sell any asset they invested in whenever they want at the current market price.
 After an asset has been sold, the fund's smart contract automatically determines how profitable the investment was and rewards/takes away Kairo based on the results.
-The amount of Kairos a user gets back after selling an asset is $stake \times (1 + ROI)​$, so if one of your investments had a 20% ROI, you would get 20% more Kairos back.
+The amount of Kairos a user gets back after selling an asset is $stake \times (1 + ROI)$, so if one of your investments had a 20% ROI, you would get 20% more Kairos back.

 All investments should be sold before the end of the decision-making phase, or one's staked Kairos would be lost.

-After the decision-making phase is over, a certain proportion (20%) of total profits is set aside as commission and distributed among Kairo holders proportional to the amount they hold.
-A certain proportion of fund assets (0.1%) is also set aside and distributed among Kairo holders, and another 0.1% is paid to Betoken's developers to fund future support.
-In addition, an exit fee (3%) is charged whenever one withdraws funds, which is given to the developers.
+After the Manage phase is over, a certain proportion (20%) of total profits is set aside as commission and distributed among Kairo holders proportional to the amount they hold.
+A certain proportion of fund assets (0.1%) is also set aside and distributed among Kairo holders.

 ### 1.3 Additional Reasons of Why Betoken Will be Successful